DataBiosphere/azul-resumablehash/README.md

+Note that this fork is intended for internal use by UCSC Azul team.
+The license is the same as for the upstream.
+Upstream copied the C implementation of SHA-256 from https://github.com/B-Con/crypto-algorithms, wheras we replaced that with a Git submodule.
+We then added support for MD5 by blatantly copying and then modifying the SHA-256 parts.
+We renamed the repository, and we don't currently publish on PyPI, nor do we intend to, to avoid confusion with upstream.
+Again, this is for our internal use only.
+Below is the original upstream README.

 # resumablehash
 A Python sha256 hasher whose state can be saved and loaded by pickling.
 It is otherwise a  drop-in replacement for hashlib.sha256().
 It uses B-Con's sha256 C